No central authority

 Your signed data, finalized on-chain and retrievable through archives, on a neutral protocol.

 The data layer is neutral.
-The protocol doesn't judge.
+The protocol does not judge.
 It just stores and serves what you signed.

 Join a messaging network that no single entity controls.